hyperstack-org/website/app/docs/docs_overview.md

 * Solidify current Hyperloop DSLs, Public APIs, documentation and tutorials.
 * Close any major issues, especially those that will potentially break or add significantly to DSLs or Public APIs.
 * Provide an easy migration path from Hyperloop to Hyperstack
-* Separate out client code from server code, i.e. client code will end up in a single NPM module, server code will end up in a single rails gem.  _[See note #1.](#notes)_
+* Separate out client code from server code, i.e. client code will end up in a single NPM module, server code will end up in a single rails gem.
+(See note #1)
-* The boundary between client and server will be a set of well defined internal (but public) APIs between the client and server independent of any specific technology such as Rails or ActiveRecord. _[See note #2.](#notes)_
+* The boundary between client and server will be a set of well defined internal (but public) APIs between the client and server independent of any specific technology such as Rails or ActiveRecord.
+[See note #2)
 * Use convention over configuration, and provide as simple as an install process as possible, perhaps as simple as adding a gem.
+* Brand new website completely built with Hyperstack technology
+* CI/CD build and deploy process for all NPM modules, Gems and the Webiste project

 For a deeper philosophical understanding of where this is going checkout this [page](https://github.com/Hyperstack-org/website/wiki/Rethinking-Hyperstack)

 ### What does this all mean?

-* All current Hyperloop functionality will be packaged into a single `Hyperstack-rails` gem (server-side) and `Hyperstack-client` NPM module (client-side code.)
+* All previous Hyperloop functionality will be packaged into a single `hyperstack-client` NPM module (all client-side code) and `hyperstack-rails` gem (all Rails server-side code)
-* Incorporating all client code into NPM will enable us to better use webpack and related technologies (such as tree shaking, etc.)
+* Incorporating all client code into NPM will enable us to better use Webpack and related technologies (such as tree shaking, etc.)
 * Separating the HyperComponent and HyperOperation server code and defining the existing HTTP protocols as public APIs will enable us to use different server side technologies.

 * Separating HyperModel into a client only abstraction will enable HyperModel to be used independently of ActiveRecord.
 For example you could use HyperModel as strictly a client abstraction and use an Operation to load and save data via an existing API.

 ### Path To Hyperstack 1.0

 1. Release all current WIP on `edge` (or elsewhere) to a `0.9` set of gems, so that master = gems for all repos.
 1. Release latest WIP `hyper-spec` to the hyper-stack github repo (this repo).
-Contains lots of improvements and runs much faster. _[See note #3 for why this is separate from item 1 above.](#notes)_
+Contains lots of improvements and runs much faster.
+(See note #3 for why this is separate from item 1 above.)
 1. During the following process move all current and newly deprecated features and name spaces (i.e. `Hyperloop::Component`) into separate require files that keeps backward compatibility, but reports uses of the deprecated feature.
-1. Create the following new gems, retaining relevant test specs.  _[See note #4.](#notes)_
+1. Create the following new gems, retaining relevant test specs.
+(See note #4)
    * `hyper-component`, which will include the HyperComponent and HyperStore functionality, but no prerendering or other server-side functions.
    * `hyper-operation`, which will include the Operation and ServerOp functionality but without the Server side code.
-In the process define the HyperOperation HTTP API and how push technologies can be plugged in. _[See note #5.](#notes)_
+In the process define the HyperOperation HTTP API and how push technologies can be plugged in.
+(See note #5)
    * `hyper-model` which will only include the client functionality (i.e. no load, save or data synchronization).
 1. Build a `Hyperstack.js` NPM module from the above gems.
 1. The code (and test specs) from each of the above gems that belongs server side will be moved to new gems as follows:
    * `hyper-component-rails` which will include the ability to mount and prerender components from rails views and controllers.
    * `hyper-operation-rails` which will respond to the ServerOp and related HTTP end points.
 How specifically broadcasting is incorporated is TBD.
-[See note #2.](#notes)
+(See note #2)
    * `hyper-model-active-record` which uses ActiveRecord as the persistence mechanism for hyper-model.
 1. Incorporate these gems plus the rails generator and installers into a `Hyperstack-rails` gem.
 1. Once the initial system is running we will begin releasing a series of release candidates using the traditional rcxx nomenclature.